RishiNagale/Python_OpenLibrary_Project/README.md

-# Open Library Fiction Book Analysis
+# Open Library Book Analysis

 ## Overview

-This project is about fetching and analyzing the top 100 fiction books from Open Library.
+This project is about fetching and analyzing the top 100 books from Open Library.
 The main tasks include fetching, cleaning, storing in SQL, and visualizing the data.

 ## Plan